client9/client9-website-2017/content/post/golang-double-star-super-glob.md

 ---
-Date: 2017-05-11
+date: 2017-05-11
-Title: Golang globs and the ** Double Star Glob Operator
+title: Golang globs and the ** Double Star Glob Operator
 ---

 Golang's glob library doesn't support the ** double-star or globstar operator.
 Here's how to get it.<!--more-->